 Required Vestment makeup must be worn, even if no abilities are purchased.
 The Optional Vestments allow access to Advanced Vestment powers, also purchased with Build.
 They of course must be worn to get the advanced power.
-A player may purchase any Vestment ability with a x1 per encounter or x1 per combat use up to two times each, gaining a second use.
+A player may purchase any Vestment ability up to two times each.
+The second use will work as follows: